When Is Sturdy Worth Switching To?

 Sturdy is probably not worth it if compatibility matters most, if you are not going to keep your fingering consistent, or if you want a switch that feels familiar immediately.

-The fastest way to judge Sturdy is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Sturdy hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Sturdy is easier to evaluate when the lesson previews, angle-mod-aware finger hints, and follow-up drills all point at the same layout-specific movement pattern.